 Enforcer: ...
-Actually, most people agree this one was terrible, though you will occasionally see people mentioning that it's not so bad if you A) Can forget it's supposed to be part of the X-Com series and B) Are in the mood for an arcade-ish shooter.
+Actually, most people agree this one was terrible, though you will occasionally see people mentioning that it's not so bad if you A) forget it's supposed to be part of the X-Com series and B) are in the mood for an arcade-ish shooter.

 As for the commercial and freeware X-Com clones... bring an asbestos suit.

 For Enemy Unknown, you either think it's been dumbed down to the point of being unrecognizable as X-COM, or modernized in an effective and enjoyable way that can be appreciated by new audiences and old fans alike.